miligeraucb/miligeraucb.github.io/_posts/2023-01-01-hatespeech.md

 **<ins>*Link to Paper*</ins>**

-- <a href="https://miligeraucb.github.io/papers/Hate Speech Detection in Hinglish and Korean Media.pdf" target="_blank">PDF</a>
+<a href="https://miligeraucb.github.io/papers/Hate Speech Detection in Hinglish and Korean Media.pdf" target="_blank">Hate Speech Detection</a>

 **<ins>*Other Information*</ins>**
 - Code available on request.